eitanzeev/-_bio_challenge/README_CAS.md

 This will serve as a brief description of my work.

 I split my code into 4 files.

+## Scripts Organization

 1. `a_alpha_data_exploration.ipynb`
     - This notebook is your main stop for understanding my work.
     - Run through the notebook sequentially to re-create my work.
 Alternatively, run specific experiments by running all code up to the "Modelling" Section divide.
 Then Run the parameters intialization.